Bachelor of Science (B.S.)

 - The C. Buren Williford Family Scholarship, awarded to a full-time student pursuing a degree in the School of Business.

-In addition to these endowed scholarships, Barton has established scholarships for freshmen who were active in their high school chapters of Future Business Leaders of America (FBLA).
+In addition to these endowed scholarships, Barton has established scholarships for freshmen who were active in their high school chapters of Future Business Leaders of America (FBLA) and who plan to be active members of Phi Beta Lambda at Barton College.
+To apply, complete and submit the information requested here:

 Ron Eggers, Dean